Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 * Item container - tabs, pills, or accordion.
 * Inline - contained object view is merged with the container view.

-Many features can be displayed as tables or as lists.
+"Many" features can be displayed as tables or as lists.

-* ``getFeatureCategory(C, EStructuralFeature, Collection<EStructuralFeature>)`` - returns feature category for grouping features into panels in views and fieldsets in edit forms.
+* ``getNamedElementCategory(C, NE, Collection<NE>)`` - returns category for grouping named elements into panels in views and fieldsets in edit forms.
-* ``getAutoCategory(C, EStructuralFeature, Collection<EStructuralFeature>)`` - returns auto-category for a feature, which is inferred as a common prefix for two or more features.
+* ``getAutoCategory(C, NE, Collection<NE>)`` - returns auto-category for a named element, which is inferred as a common prefix for two or more elements.
-* ``getFeatureLocation(C, EStructuralFeature)`` - returns location where a feature shall be rendered - view, left panel, item container (tabs, pills or accordion), or inline.
+* ``getTypedElementLocation(C, ETypedElement)`` - returns location where the element value shall be rendered - view, left panel, item container (tabs, pills or accordion), or inline.
-* ``getFeatureSortKey(C, T, EStructuralFeature, Object)`` - returns an object for sorting feature values or null if feature values shall not be sorted.
+* ``getTypedElementSortKey(C, T, ETypedElement, Object)`` - returns an object for sorting values or null if values shall not be sorted.
 * ``getIcon(C, T)`` - returns icon "location" for a given object.
 If the location contains ``/`` it is treated as icon URL, otherwise it is treated as icon class, e.g. ``fa fa-user``.
 * ``getModelElementIcon(C, EModelElement)`` - returns icon location for a model element, e.g. attribute or reference.
 * ``getPlaceholder(C, T, EStructuralFeature)`` - returns feature value "placeholder".
 * ``getReferenceElementTypes(C, T, EReference)`` - returns a list or EClass'es which can be instantiated and instances can be added to a given reference.
 * ``getReferenceRenderer(EReference, M)`` - Returns renderer for a feature.
 The renderer is chained with this renderer as its master resource provider with ``<feature class>.<feature name>.`` prefix.
 * ``getVisibleFeatures(C, T, FeaturePredicate)`` - returns a list of features to include into the the object view.
+* ``isDeletable(C, T, EModelElement)`` - returns true if model element value can be deleted and as such a delete button shall be rendered.
+* ``isEditable(C, T, EModelElement)`` - returns true if model element value can be edited and as such an edit button shall be rendered.
 * ``isObjectPathRoot(C, T, EObject)`` - checks if a given object is the object path root, i.e. it shall be the first entry in the breadcrumbs.
-* ``isSortFeatureValues(C, T, EStructuralFeature)`` - returns true if feature values shall be sorted.
+* ``isSortTypedElementValues(C, T, ETypedElement)`` - returns true if values shall be sorted.
 * ``isViewItem(C, T)`` - if this method returns true, then object view is rendered in the item container.
+* ``isVisible(C, T, EModelElement)`` - returns true if model element value shall be visible.
 * ``nameToLabel(String)`` - Derives label (display name) from a name.
 The default implementation splits name by camel case, capitalizes the first segment, uncapitalizes the rest and joins them with a space.
 E.g. ``customerFirstName`` -> ``Customer first name``.
 * ``renderAddIcon(C)`` - renders an icon for the ``Add`` button.
 * ``renderCancelButton(C, T)`` - renders ``Cancel`` button.